Places to Visit in Nainital

 Cable car tickets: For a two-way cable car ride for Adults- INR 150, for kids- INR 75

-You can have plenty of viewings of attractions of Nainital like the Naini Lake, Kumaon Hills from up here and on clearer days if you get lucky, you can also witness the majestic view of Nanda Devi.
+You can have a beautiful view of Naini Lake, Kumaon Hills, and popular tourist attractions in Nainital from up there and on clearer days if you get lucky, you can also witness the majestic view of Nanda Devi.

 Timings: 8 am to 11 pm

-Located in Mallital, Nainital, adjacent to the High Court of Uttarakhand, St. John Wilderness Church is one of the oldest churches, built in the 1800s, and its architecture boasts of Neo-Gothic style with beautiful stained-glass windows reminiscent of European Churches.
+Located in Mallital, Nainital, adjacent to the High Court of Uttarakhand, St. John Wilderness Church is one of the oldest churches, built in the 1800s.
+Its architecture is inspired by the Neo-Gothic style, with beautiful stained-glass windows reminiscent of European Churches.
 This church is the pride and joy of Nainital.
-The most tranquil places of worship and perched atop a beautiful pine and deodar trees lined hill, it makes for a pretty sight and captures the essence of the history of Nainital perfectly.

 Timings: 8 am to 6.30 pm and on Sunday- 7 am to 6.30 pm

-The Aryabhatta Research Institute of Observational Sciences (ARIES) is an autonomous institute located around 4.5 km from Nainital and is devoted to research and development in Astrophysics, Astronomy and Atmospheric Sciences.
+The Aryabhatta Research Institute of Observational Sciences (ARIES) is an autonomous institute located around 4.5 km from Nainital.
+It is devoted to research and development in Astrophysics, Astronomy, and Atmospheric Sciences.
 Situated at an altitude of 1,951 m, this Nainital observatory can be either visited by taxi or by foot and has one of the most advanced telescopes in India.
 The clear skies over Nainital prompted the government to set up an observatory here which was established in 1955 and later shifted in 1961 to this present location on Manora Peak, Nainital.

 Timings: 2 pm to 4 pm (Saturday & Sunday closed)